-One survivor tells us how she feels about sex in her relationship here:
+One survivor tells us how she feels about sex in her relationship:

-Why do I believe that having sex and satisfying my partners sexual need is the most important thing in his life?
+Why do I believe that having sex and satisfying my partner's sexual need is the most important thing in his life?
 It does not matter that I support him emotionally, I care for him, feed him, laugh at his terrible jokes, hold him while he sleeps.
-It does not matter that I remember he likes to sleep closest to the door, that he never unrolls in socks before he washed them, he doesn’t know the difference between a fiddle and a violin.
+It does not matter that I remember he likes to sleep closest to the door, that he never unrolls his socks before he washes them, that he doesn’t know the difference between a fiddle and a violin.

 My mind is torn.
 Riddled with guilt.
 Why do I not want to have sex every single night in lingerie and 5-inch heels?
 With 7,000 dildos?
-Why can I not satisfy my man like every other woman does every single day, because surly im the only person who feels like this?
+Why can I not satisfy my man like every other woman does every single day, because surely I'm the only person who feels like this?